This is where your Chinese adventure will begin and end!

 China requires a visa for US citizens which students must obtain themselves before departure.
 Information about obtaining your visa is provided with your acceptance letter.
 If your stay in China is longer than 30 days, please contact our office for information regarding additional visa requirements.
 Students who are not traveling on a US passport should check online for their visa requirements.

 The city of Shanghai is within the Shanghai Provincial Region of the People’s Republic of China.
 It is on the Eastern Coast of the Country and is the largest city by population in the country.
+Beijing is included on this trip and Beijing is in its own municipality.

 Rustic Pathways does not make recommendations regarding immunizations.
 We strongly suggest that you consult with a travel doctor or your family physician for medical recommendations based on the area where the student will be traveling (as listed above).
 You can also check the Center for Disease Control website at http://www.cdc.gov for more information.